efernandezpascual/meadows/README.md

 ![Hay meadow from the Cantabrian Mountains](meadow.JPG)

-# Seed ecology of European mesic meadows: the domestication of plant regeneration strategies
+# Seed ecology of European mesic meadows

-This repository stores all the information related to the manuscript *Seed ecology of European mesic meadows: the domestication of plant regeneration strategies*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.
+This repository stores all the information related to the manuscript *Seed ecology of European mesic meadows*, including the raw datasets, the scripts to perform data cleaning and analysis, and the `Rmarkdown` files to create the manuscript.

 ## Contents